StakeGarden/stakegarden/README.md

 2. Explore the homepage to discover different ways to build and customize your staking portfolio.
 You can choose the percentage and distribution that you'd like to put in your token basket.

-3. Stake any amount of ETH, get daily staking rewards and use your stETH across the DeFi ecosystem and L2.
+3. Stake any amount of ETH, get daily staking rewards and use your sgETH across the DeFi ecosystem and L2.

 4. Withdraw staked collaterals with rewards anytime.